joeriben/comfy_nodes/README.md

 This node allows you to combine a free-form prompt (e.g. translation, poetic recoding, genre shift) with externally supplied text in the ComfyUI graph.
 The result is processed via an Ollama-hosted model and returned as plain text.

+IMPORTANT: You may chain two or more instances of this node.
+If you do so, make sure to deactivate "unload_after" in every instance but the last one.
+(You probably want to unload Ollama after the task in order to have enough GPU memory for your text2image-Model.)

 ---

 ## 🔧 Features